mouradmars/Named_Entities_Project/README.md

 <h4>License</h4>

-If this resource is used for research, we kindly ask that you refer to the associated paper in your publications:
+If this resource is used for research, we kindly ask that you refer to the associated paper in your publications:<br>
 Emna Hkiri, Mourad Mars, Souheyl Mallat, Mounir Zrigui.
 Lexicon of Arabic-English Named Entities based on SMT and Semantic Linked Data(To appear in xxxxxxxxxxxxxxxx)